DoTheEvo/Traefik-simplest-step-by-step/README.md

           name: $DEFAULT_NETWORK
     ```

-- **add two labels to any container** that should have authentification</br>
+- **add two labels to any container** that should have authentication</br>
   - The first label attaches new middleware called `auth-middleware`
     to an already existing `whoami` router.
   - The second label gives this middleware type basicauth,
     and tells it where is the file it should use to authenticate users.

     No need to mount the `users_credentials` here, it's traefik that needs that file
-    and these lables are a way to pass info to traefik, what it should do
+    and these labels are a way to pass info to traefik, what it should do
     in context of containers.

   `whoami-docker-compose.yml`